Chaplain: BCC - Board Certified Chaplain

-The Spiritual Care Association (SCA), the Association of Professional Chaplains (APC), the National Association of Catholic Chaplains (NACC), Neshama - Association of Jewish Chaplains (NAJC), the Association of Certified Christian Chaplains (ACCC), National Association of VA Chaplains (NAVAC), and the National Association of VA Catholic Chaplains are the largest Board Certifying Bodies in the US.
+The Spiritual Care Association (SCA), the Association of Professional Chaplains (APC), the Clinical Pastoral Education International, Inc. (CPEI), the National Association of Catholic Chaplains (NACC), Neshama - Association of Jewish Chaplains (NAJC), the Association of Certified Christian Chaplains (ACCC), National Association of VA Chaplains (NAVAC), the National Association of VA Catholic Chaplains, and the World Spiritual Health Organization (WSHO) are among the largest and most prominent Board Certifying Bodies in the US.
+As of 2026, two educating and certifying bodies are affiliated with the Association of Theological Schools in the United States and Canada, the Association for Clinical Pastoral Education (ACPE), an affiliate of the APC, and the WSHO.
+The CPEI is accredited by the Distance Education Accrediting Commission.
+The US Department of Veterans Affairs recognizes six certifying bodies, the ACCC, APC, NACC, NAJC, NAVAC, and the SCA.
 These groups use the Common Qualifications and Competencies for Professional Chaplains as the basis of their certification process.
-Combined, they represent over 10,000 Board Certified Chaplains.
+Currently, there are more than 10,000 professional chaplains in the US.